mjlavin80/nyt-reviews-1905-1925-gender/README.md

-# Gender Bias and Critical Reception: A Study of Early 20th-century Book Reviews  from The New York Times
+# Gender Dynamics and Critical Reception:

+## A Study of Early 20th-century Book Reviews from _The New York Times_

-Code and data for "Gender Bias and Critical Reception: A Study of Early 20th-century Book Reviews  from The New York Times"
+Code and data for "Gender Dynamics and Critical Reception: A Study of Early 20th-century Book Reviews from _The New York Times_"

 # Contents